ndanielsen/intro-cli-git-github/materials/2-git.md

 ```
 # Exercise

-Create a file named `sauces.txt`, add it to git staging and then commit it with a message.
+- Create a file named `sauces.txt`
+- Add it to git staging
+- Commit it with a message
+- Check that it made it in!

 ## Other Common Workflows